vglug/ProgrammingLogic/README.md

     2. Login to [Hacktoberfest](https://hacktoberfest.digitalocean.com) using [Github](https://github.com).

-    3. Fork this(vill.../PL) repository to your repository (username/PL).
+    3. Fork this https://github.com/ViluppuramGLUG/ProgrammingLogic repository to your repository (username/ProgrammingLogic).

 ## Steps to Contribute